LibraryOn connects libraries and people. Our goal is to increase the number of people who use libraries, both in person and online.

-Many thanks to the following library services for contributing their imagery to the LibraryOn website: Birmingham, Devon, Leeds, Manchester, Sheffield, Staffordshire, Idea Stores Tower Hamlets, Wakefield, West Sussex, Explore York.
-All other photography is by Antony Sojka.
+Many thanks to the following library services for contributing their imagery to the LibraryOn website: Birmingham, Camden, Devon, Gateshead, Greenwich, Hampshire, Kent, Leeds, Manchester, Plymouth, Rochdale, Sheffield, Staffordshire, Idea Stores Tower Hamlets, Wakefield, West Sussex, Explore York.

 The ethos of the LibraryOn project is to function as a collaborative space with the public and the library sector; we invite photographers of all levels to contribute in creating an inspiring visual experience that celebrate what libraries do and what people love about them.
 Contact us at [email protected] to express an interest.